declare-lab/dialogue-understanding/README.md

 ### Note

-Please run the scripts multiple times and average the test scores of those runs.
+If you are running Globe-based end-to-end models, please run the scripts multiple times and average the test scores of those runs.

 ## Citation